kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 This will specify the creation of the `SQLiteStore` under the `data/` subfolder, using the `SQLiteStore` setup from your installed Kedro-Viz plugin.

-Please ensure that your installed version of Kedro-Viz `>=4.1.1`.
+Please ensure that your installed version of Kedro-Viz `>=5.2.1`.
 This step is crucial to enable experiment tracking features on Kedro-Viz, as it is the database used to serve all run data to the Kedro-Viz front-end.
-Once this step is complete, you can either proceed to [set up the tracking datasets](#set-up-tracking-datasets) or [set up your nodes and pipelines to log metrics](#set-up-your-nodes-and-pipelines-to-log-metrics); these two activities are interchangeable, but both should be completed to get a working experiment tracking setup.
+Once this step is complete, you can either proceed to [set up the tracking datasets](#set-up-experiment-tracking-datasets) or [set up your nodes and pipelines to log metrics](#modify-your-nodes-and-pipelines-to-log-metrics); these two activities are interchangeable, but both should be completed to get a working experiment tracking setup.

-## Set up tracking datasets
+## Set up experiment tracking datasets

 There are two types of tracking datasets: [`tracking.MetricsDataSet`](/kedro.extras.datasets.tracking.MetricsDataSet) and [`tracking.JSONDataSet`](/kedro.extras.datasets.tracking.JSONDataSet).
 The `tracking.MetricsDataSet` should be used for tracking numerical metrics, and the `tracking.JSONDataSet` can be used for tracking any other JSON-compatible data like boolean or text-based data.